 Plant Species Diversity

-Diversity, which after evolution - a process inextricably linked to it, may be the penultimate topic of interest in the Natural Sciences.
-Diversity, the variety of form and features in each dimension of our existences, extends in myriad directions.
-The diversity of the natural world is recognizable to the non-specialist as a variety of habitats, physiognomic types of plants, and oftentimes species.
-The diversity of organisms may be recognized by specialists with the use of their tools to detect the presence of genes in species, and the copies of variants of these genes.
-Accordingly a whole slew of metrics to measure and discuss diversity exist.
 In this section we discuss two very simple forms of diversity.

 Alpha-diversity - or species richness, is simply the number of species in a space at a point in time.
 The scale at which we discuss α-diversity is usually up to a few footballs in size.
 This metric refers to areas which we are intimately familiar with and may traverse readily on foot.
 Gamma-Diversity, represents the richness of species in a larger area, generally a landscape.
 For example, we may readily discuss the γ-diversity of the Dominguez-Escalente National Monument.
 In all instances the alpha diversity of many sites are nested within the gamma diversity of an area.
-Gamma diversities -in this case the number of species- exceed those of alpha diversities, both due to the relative uncommonness of many species, these uncommon species are often not present across the entirety of the landscape, and due to the large changes in the type of species supported by the habitats.
+Gamma diversities -in this case the number of species- exceed those of alpha diversities, both due to the relative uncommonness of many species, these uncommon species are often not present across the entirety of the landscape, and due to the large changes in the type of species supported by differing habitat types.
 These turnovers across the alpha diversity of sites, the difference in species present at sites, comprise beta-diversity.
-High rates of β-diversity, or dissimilarity of sites, foster high rates of gamma-diversity.
-We will not discuss it in depth here (Whittaker (1972)).
+High rates of β-diversity, or dissimilarity of sites, foster high rates of gamma-diversity (Whittaker (1972)).

 Evolution, the process largely mediating the maintenance of diversity, is survival of the fittest.
 However, the conditions of the test which may constitute the ‘fittest’ are nearly as numerous as the forms of diversity.
-Many species which exist in the same location in space, have distinct characteristics which allow for them to persist; dry years favor some species, while wet years favor others, some require more sun, while others thrive with less, the permutations and combinations of these settings go on ad nauseum.
-The cover of these species ebb and flow with the usual weather and disturbances within the climate zone of the site (Hoover et al. (2014), …).
+Many species which exist in the same location in space, have distinct characteristics which allow for species persistence; dry years favor some species, while wet years favor others, some require more sun, while others thrive with less, the permutations and combinations of these settings go on ad nauseum.
+The cover of these species ebb and flow with the usual weather and disturbances within the climate zone of the site (Hoover et al. (2014)).
 These trends are especially important for the production of forage and browse, over the life of most large animals, they will have to feed on what they have available.
 No single species is the fittest at a site on a time scale which the BLM manages land, having multiple species which function similarly in space is the only stable strategy for management.